A traffic accident in Adams on Sunday, April 15, has taken the life of Ronald K. Burdick, a 53-year-old Arkdale resident.

-The staff and attorneys of the Appleton branch of the Hupy and Abraham law firm send our condolences to Mr. Burdick’s friends and family in this time of loss.
+The staff and attorneys of the Appleton personal injury law office of Hupy and Abraham send our condolences to Mr. Burdick’s friends and family in this time of loss.

 We believe that, while not all accidents can be prevented, many can be averted.
 Car drivers often do not realize how much riders are exposed to danger.
 They have only leather jackets, jeans, and a protective helmet between them and serious injury.

 It’s especially critical that four-wheeled vehicles maintain a closer lookout for motorcycles and their riders.
 We recognize this can be a challenge, because a bike’s slimmer profile can be overlooked on busy highways or in the rear blind spot.
 But, motorcycles are equal partners with other vehicles in using the road.
 Bikes are entitled to use the same space as an automobile, and their right-of-way must be respected at intersections.